The Abertillery Miners Institute – 1984-1985.

 The Last Few Weeks of the Strike.

 In the beginning of 1985, the picket lines were getting thinner as men saw that the writing was on the wall, there didn’t seem that there was any chance of a breakthrough.
-The soup kitchens at the Abertillery Miners Institute were full, the men, in-between picketing would have dinner there, the morale between the men who were heavily involved in the cause was generally good, those not involved had no connection with the comrade, close friendships and sharing wanted out.
+The soup kitchens at the Abertillery Miners Institute were full, the men, in-between picketing would have dinner there, the morale between the men who were heavily involved in the cause was generally good, those not involved, who had no connection with the camaraderie, close friendships and sharing, wanted out.

 Mrs Jenny Barnes.